qm2/gpress/README.md

 ```
 ./gpress -qe ENST00000009530.11
 ```
-The retrieved information is stored named expression_search.txt in current folder .
+The retrieved information is stored named expression_search.txt in root folder .
 GPress will also print the extra information in command window if it exists in GFF file.
 For example,
 ```
 ./gpress -qe ENST00000531822.1